 Financial Aid is usually awarded for Fall and Spring semesters; however, students attending summer semester may check with the Financial Aid Office in order to determine, if any, amount of Financial Aid will be available to use in the summer term.

 Students who have completed the Financial Aid process receive an electronic copy of their Financial Aid Award Letter via OCtech Connect.
-It can be found through the Student’s menu under the Financial Aid header.
+(It can be found under Self-Service.
+Select Financial Aid, then “Review your Financial Aid Award Letter”)

 Lottery Tuition Assistance does NOT help with fees, books, or supplies.
 Lottery will only apply to eligible students’ accounts if there are no other funds to cover the remaining tuition balance.
 LIFE scholarship students are ineligible to receive Lottery Tuition Assistance.